10 Best Easy Hikes in Sedona [2025]

 Embark on the hike as you marvel at red rocks and cacti all around you.
 You’ll go deeper into the red canyon walls until a little after 1 mile in you’ll see Coffeepot Rock up close and personal.

-This is a great ‘bang for your buck’ hike in Sedona since it is not terribly long or difficult while still having fantastic views throughout.
+This is a great ‘bang for your buck’ hike in Sedona since it is not terribly long or difficult, and you still get fantastic views.
 Give yourself 1-2 hours to complete the hike.

 Although the trail is considered easy, it is recommended to download the Alltrails map and look at it often since many trails intersect it.

-This hike is one of the best easy hiking trails in Sedona-,which also makes for a perfect stop on a road trip from Las Vegas to Monument Valley!
+This hike is one of the best easy hiking trails in Sedona, which also makes a great stop on a road trip from Las Vegas to Monument Valley!

 Seven Sacred Pools is one of the best easy hikes in Sedona